In The Desert

-If your in Las Vegas and your wondering what to do for a day trips --- I've got just the thing for you.
+If you're in Las Vegas and you're wondering what to do for a day trip -- I've got just the thing for you.
 First head West out of town on Rt.
 160 and watch for the signs for Red Rock Canyon National Conservation Area.
 It's just a short distance from I - 15 and it's got some reallty nice scenery.

 The first thing you'll notice is the color differences in the rock strata here.
 And as you can see in this photo there are numerous hiking trails for those that like to hike or climb on the rock.

 Here's another example of the pretty color variables that you'll find in the Canyon.
 Also a lot of yuccas and other plant life is here as well.
 When we were there no less than 12 people were climbing up and over these megaliths, and probably more that we didn't see.
 I'd bet that they were all staying in Las Vegas.

 Here's an example of the roads in the Canyon.
 Narrow in some places, but graded nicely.
 A 2 wheel drive should have no trouble navigating the Canyon, if you don't mind a little dust.
 I'm sure Red Rock Canyon has a large number of visitors every year and is a popular place here in the desert.

 A few nice parking areas to allow visitors to get out and hike some of the trails are available here.
 Some of the trails are marked, some are not.
 But this is a really neat place to see and is only a short drive from anywhere in Las Vegas.

 After you leave here -- see below!
 One of the few day trips where you can see both parks in one day.

 Valley of Fire